leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 The `book` document class by itself already conforms to most of the formatting requirements and it’s one of the default document classes included with LaTeX.

 The `12pt` option increases the font size of body text from the default `10pt`.
-This is optional, because the formatting guidelines would allow for `10pt`, but combined with a wider margin (see below), a bigger font reduces line length, which makes the document [more comfortable to read](https://practicaltypography.com/line-length.html).
+This is optional, because the formatting requirements would allow for `10pt`, but combined with a wider margin (see below), a bigger font reduces line length, which makes the document [more comfortable to read](https://practicaltypography.com/line-length.html).

 The `oneside` option has two effects.
 First, it prevents LaTeX from inserting blank pages so that every chapter starts on a right-facing page.
 Second, it makes the margins the same on all pages, instead of the default behavior which is to account for binding and make the wider margin alternate on left- and right-facing pages.